Sweet-spot protection of hole spins in sparse arrays via spin-dependent magnetotunneling: Discussion

 \section{Discussion}

-The magneto-tunneling mechanism we have found has implications for the design and operation of hole spin qubits in quantum dot arrays.
+The magnetotunneling mechanism we have found has implications for the design and operation of hole spin qubits in quantum dot arrays.
 It provides an additional knob for engineering sweet spots, flattening the spectrum as a function of detuning, and enabling robust qubit operation even when device variability leads to non-identical quantum dots.
-Nevertheless, the $\tilde{g}_\mathrm{T}$ matrix introduces an extra detuning dependence in the Larmor vector, complicating the classification of spin properties in quantum dots based on localized $\hat{g}$-matrices~\cite{sen2023classification}.
+Nevertheless, the $\tilde{g}_\mathrm{T}$ matrix introduces an extra detuning dependence in the Larmor vector, complicating the classification of spin properties in quantum dots based on localized $g$-matrices~\cite{sen2023classification}.
 Besides, it introduces further constraints for finding magic angle magnetic field orientations where the pseudospin is preserved along transport.
 These features may require extra analysis in the future but go beyond the scope of this work.

 Inhomogeneous strain fields~\cite{abadillo2023hole} can be another key contribution to the detuning dependence of the energy spectrum and $g$-factors.
-As the hole moves with detuning, the wavefunction samples different strains, which modifies the $g$-matrix.
-Our simulations show that this strain-induced contribution does not introduce sizable changes of the $g$-factors as detuning is changed compared to the spin-dependent magneto-tunneling mechanism near zero detuning, consistently with variability studies in Ge~\cite{martinez2025variability}.
-However, shear strains may play a sizable role, detailed in Appendix~\ref{app:strain}, by rotating the $g_\mathrm{T}$ matrix, while uniaxial strains renormalize the diagonal components.
-Looking ahead, the interplay between magneto-tunneling and controlled strain engineering~\cite{mauro2025strain} may offer further opportunities to tailor the detuning dependence of the qubit energies.
+As the hole moves with detuning, the wavefunction samples different strains, which modifies the local $g$-matrices.
+Our simulations show that, near zero detuning, the effects of the strains induced by the differential thermal contraction of materials are negligible with respect to the spin-dependent magnetotunneling mechanism, consistently with variability studies in Ge~\cite{martinez2025variability}.
+However, this does not preclude strains from having a sizable effect on $g_\mathrm{T}$ more generally: as detailed in Appendix~\ref{app:strain}, shear strain rotates the $g_\mathrm{T}$ matrix, while uniaxial strains renormalize the diagonal components.
+Looking ahead, the interplay between magnetotunneling and controlled strain engineering~\cite{mauro2025strain} may offer further opportunities to tailor the detuning dependence of the qubit energies.